Q: What is your official title at Milburn, and what are your typical responsibilities?

 Q: What was your work history before coming to Milburn?

-I’ve done a lot of demolition.
-I’ve done everything from gutting out a small office building to wrecking high-rise skyscrapers and bridges.
-I’ve used wrecking balls and cranes, and I’ve been on jobs where we used explosives.
+I’ve managed a lot of demolition projects throughout the nation.
+I’ve done everything from gutting small office buildings to wrecking high-rise buildings, worked in wastewater treatment plants, water storage tanks, and bridge demolition.
+I’ve worked with heavy equipment such as cranes equipped with wrecking balls, concrete crushers, backhoes, and I’ve been on jobs where we used explosives.

 Q: What do you enjoy about your current job?